mgwalker/mudz.me/_main_dishes/Coca-Cola Braised Carnitas.md

 boil.

-Once the pot is at a boil, turn the heat down to low and then simmer uncovered without stirring for about two hours or until the pork is tender.
+Once the pot is at a boil, turn the heat down to low and then simmer uncovered without stirring for about 2 hours, or until the pork is tender.
 At this time, turn the heat up to medium and then while occasionally stirring, cook until most of the liquid has reduced, most of the fat has rendered, and the pork has browned, about 30-45